Asabeneh/JavaScript-for-Everyone/readMe.md

 1. Check if the string contains a word __Academy__ using __includes()__ method
 1. Split the __string__ into __array__ using __split()__ method
 1. Split the string Coding Academy at the space using __split()__ method
-1. "Facebook, Google, Microsoft, Apple, IBM, Oracle, Amazon" __split__ the string at the comma and change it to an array.
+1. 'Facebook, Google, Microsoft, Apple, IBM, Oracle, Amazon' __split__ the string at the comma and change it to an array.
 1. Change Coding Academy to Microsoft Academy using __replace()__ method.
-1. What is character at index 10 in "Coding Academy" string use __charAt()__ method.
+1. What is character at index 10 in 'Coding Academy' string use __charAt()__ method.
 1. What is the character code of A in 'Coding Academy' string using __charCodeAt()__
 1. Use __indexOf__ to determine the position of the first occurrence of c in Coding Academy
 1. Use __lastIndexOf__ to determine the position of the last occurrence of c in Coding Academy.
 1. Use __indexOf__ to find the position of the first occurrence of the word __because__ in the following sentence:__'You cannot end a sentence with because because because is a conjunction'__
 1. Use __lastIndexOf__ to find the position of the first occurrence of the word __because__ in the following sentence:__'You cannot end a sentence with because because because is a conjunction'__
 1. Use __search__ to find the position of the first occurrence of the word __because__ in the following sentence:__'You cannot end a sentence with because because because is a conjunction'__
-1. Use __trim()__ to remove if there is trailing whitespace at the beginning and the end of a string.E.g " Coding Academy ".
+1. Use __trim()__ to remove if there is trailing whitespace at the beginning and the end of a string.E.g ' Coding Academy '.
 1. Use __startsWith()__ method with the string Coding Academy make the result true
 1. Use __endsWith()__ method with the string Coding Academy make the result true
 1. Use __match()__ method to find all the c’s in Coding Academy